 You can use both whole husk flakes or the psyllium powder; it’s mostly a matter of taste, though my wife says she prefers the powder in baking.

 Yes, psyllium is widely used in low-carb cooking.
 It is very useful as psyllium helps you recreate gluten-free versions of most high-carb bread favourites.
 Psyllium helps replicate the nice texture of a good bread.

-Whole Psyllium Husk is considered low-cost.
-However, it is one of the best additions in your diet.
-My wife uses bakes with psyllium almost every week which is a great way to increase you fiber intake.
+Through all the years of testing many good products, Psyllium Husk is one of the best additions we have ever made.
+My wife is an excellent baker and prepared most her breads with psyllium which is a great way to increase your fiber intake.